wendyverdonk93/docs/content/payment-methods/banks/bancontact-qr/bancontact-qr-testing.md

 ## Testing

 Unfortunatley it is not possible to test with Bancontact QR.
-However, you will still be able to place test transactions (e.g. 0,01 EUR amounts) in your [MultiSafepay Control](https://merchant.multisafepay.com/)
+However, you will still be able to place live test transactions (e.g. 0,01 EUR amounts) to be visible in your [MultiSafepay Control](https://merchant.multisafepay.com/)